-- The academy trust must submit to ESFA, in a form specified by ESFA: - an academies budget forecast return outturn (BFRO) each May - an academies budget forecast return three year (BFR3Y) each July in accordance with deadlines published annually - These must be approved by the governors before submission. - The governing body must notify ESFA within 14 calendar days of its meeting if proposing to set a deficit revenue budget for the current financial year, which it cannot address after taking into account unspent funds from previous years, as this would be non-compliant with the funding agreement and this handbook.
+- The academy trust must submit to ESFA, in a form specified by ESFA, an Academies budget forecast return (BFR) by the end of August in accordance with deadlines published annually. - These must be approved by the governors before submission. - The governing body must notify ESFA within 14 calendar days of its meeting if proposing to set a deficit revenue budget for the current financial year, which it cannot address after taking into account unspent funds from previous years, as this would be non-compliant with the funding agreement and this handbook.